RSJ Installation Cost

 254x146x43 | 259.6 | 147.3 | 43 |

-Pad stones receive a concentrated load and so reduce the risk of materials below from becoming crushed or cracked.
+Pad stones receive a concentrated load, and so reduce the risk of materials below becoming crushed or cracked.

 However, you may also need planning permission depending on the type of work that you are carrying out and the type of building that you are working on.
-The calculations and plans that are completed by a structural engineer will need to be provided to the building control officer for approval.
+The calculations and plans that a structural engineer completes will need to be provided to the building control officer for approval.

-It is not as easy as some people may think to identify a load-bearing wall.
-If you are unsure, it’s a good idea to call in a structural engineer or building inspector to inspect the wall in question before you begin to remove or alter any internal walls.
+Identifying a load-bearing wall is not as easy as some people think.
+If you are unsure, it’s a good idea to call in a structural engineer or building inspector to inspect the wall before you remove or alter any internal walls.

 Sources